-Rabbi Lewis M. Barth is Professor Emeritus of Midrash and Related Literature at Hebrew Union College-Los Angeles and former Dean.
-He is a native of Los Angeles, graduated from UCLA, studied at HUC’s Los Angeles Campus and was ordained and has his Ph.D. from HUC in Cincinnati.
+Rabbi Lewis M. Barth is Professor Emeritus of Midrash and Related Literature, and former Dean, at HUC-JIR's Skirball Campus in Los Angeles.
+He is a native of Los Angeles, graduated from UCLA, studied at HUC-JIR/Los Angeles and was ordained (1964) and received his Ph.D.
+(1970) from HUC-JIR/Cincinnati.
 He has been on the faculty at the Los Angeles Campus since 1969 and served as Dean from 1970-1979 and again from 1997 to 2006.
 Every other summer for over twenty years, he taught about Judaism, Jewish values and aspects of rabbinic literature in Berlin to German Protestant theology students at the Institute Kirche und Judentum.
 Since his retirement from the deanship he continued to teach at HUC until June, 2012.
 He also holds a Doctorate in Psychoanalysis from the Institute of Contemporary Psychoanalysis in Los Angeles, (February, 2016), where he received his psychoanalytic training; his psychoanalytic practice is in Encino, CA..

 During his deanship, Rabbi Barth was primarily responsible for bringing Rabbinic Ordination to the HUC’s Los Angeles Campus, initiated a program that has now become the Institute for Judaism and Sexual Orientation, taken a leadership role in bringing to the College the Maurice Amado Sephardic Studies Curricular Project and served as the HUC’s liaison with the University of Southern California during a period of great expansion of the relationship between the two neighboring institutions of higher learning.
 At HUC his courses included Midrash, Aramaic and seminars on Rabbis as Charismatics and Wonder-workers, “the Ten Trials of Abraham,” and Ancient Rabbinic Sermons.
 As part of the HUC-USC joint Judaic studies program for several years he taught “an Introduction to Jewish History” and created and taught the course “Jerusalem as a Holy City for Jews, Christians and Muslims.”